joshsohn/coml-hardware/src/snap_sim/README.md

     - The snap stack uses the first 1000 IMU samples for calibrating the IMU.
 Until the IMU is calibrated, arming is not possible.

 3. How does the SIL work?
-    - The snap stack interfaces with hardware (e.g., IMU and ESCs) via [`snapio`](https://gitlab.com/mit-acl/fsw/snap-stack/snapio).
-In order to make the SIL work, hardware devices need to be simulated.
+    - The snap stack interfaces with two hardware components: ESCs and IMU.
+In order to make the SIL work, these two devices need to be simulated.
 This is accomplished using shared library magic.
-On the snapdragon, the snap stack expects the [`snapio`](https://gitlab.com/mit-acl/fsw/snap-stack/snapio/snap_ipc) shared library to be available.
-When running the snap stack on a desktop, we spoof this shared library with a simulation shim---an implementation amenable to simulation.
+On the snapdragon, the snap stack expects the [`esc_interface`](https://gitlab.com/mit-acl/fsw/snap-stack/esc_interface) shared library to be available.
+Likewise, the snap stack expects the `sensor-imu` (Qualcomm proprietary) to be available.
+When running the snap stack on a desktop, we spoof these shared libraries with a simulation shim---an implementation amenable to simulation.
 The `snap_sim` node then talks to these shared libraries (which are linked to `snap`) via shared memory.

 4. What exactly is being simulated?
     - `snap_sim` simulates the dynamics of a multirotor rigid body given motor commands.
 Additionally, `snap_sim` generates the same topics that running the [`mocap`](https://gitlab.com/mit-acl/fsw/mocap) node would in hardware.
 In this way, *all* the hardware components are being simulated.